degauss-org/dht/inst/degauss_README.md

 ### Optional Argument

 - If this DeGAUSS container takes an optional argument, describe its usage and effects here.
+- Be sure to also update the example output file name with the argument value.

 ## Geomarker Methods